 Mass torts are common procedural actions used to implement corporate change or discipline on behalf of large groups of victims.
 In theory, Mass torts help expedite court cases and ensure victims receive fair representation.

 Mass torts represent victims on a case-by-case basis and are judged individually.
-They’re structured this way because consumers often interact or respond differently products, which may result in distinct, adverse effects.
+They’re structured this way because consumers often interact or respond to differently products, which may result in distinct, adverse effects.

 For example, an injury caused by a defective drug can affect individuals differently based on: